Eating and drinking

 Here are a few dishes you might want to try;

 A selection of starters which can be served on a large platter for sharing or ordered individually like 'tapas'.
-You might be offered stuffed vine leaves, mint and yoghurt dip, courgette fritters, deep fried cheese pastries, baked stuffed aubergines (Imam Bayildi), broad bean pate and a selection of delicious salads.
+You might be offered stuffed vine leaves, mint and yogurt dip, courgette fritters, deep fried cheese pastries, baked stuffed aubergines (Imam Bayildi), broad bean pate and a selection of delicious salads.

 A flatbread similar to pizza with various toppings.
 Look out for Lahmacun which is a classic version with a meat topping.